 Alternative 1 - The temperature of the sewage sludge that is used or disposed shall be maintained at a specific value for a period of time.
 See 503.32(a)(3)(ii) for specific information.
+This alternative is not applicable to composting.

 Alternative 2 - The pH of the sewage sludge that is used or disposed shall be raised to above 12 and shall remain above 12 for 72 hours.
+The pH shall be defined as the logarithm of the reciprocal of the hydrogen ion concentration measured at 25 degrees Celsius or measured at another temperature and then converted to an equivalent value at 25 degrees Celsius.

 The temperature of the sewage sludge shall be above 52 degrees Celsius for 12 hours or longer during the period that the pH of the sewage sludge is above 12.

 At the end of the 72 hour period during which the pH of the sewage sludge is above 12, the sewage sludge shall be air dried to achieve a percent solids in the sewage sludge greater than 50%.

 Alternative 3 - The sewage sludge shall be analyzed for enteric viruses prior to pathogen treatment.
 The limit for enteric viruses is one Plaque-forming Unit per four grams of total solids (dry weight basis) either before or following pathogen treatment.
 See 503.32(a)(5)(ii) for specific information.
 The sewage sludge shall be analyzed for viable helminth ova prior to pathogen treatment.
 The limit for viable helminth ova is less than one per four grams of total solids (dry weight basis) either before or following pathogen treatment.
-See 503.32(a)(5)(ii) for specific information.
+See 503.32(a)(5)(iii) for specific information.

-Alternative 4 - The density of enteric viruses in the sewage sludge shall be less than one Plaque- forming Unit per four grams of total solids (dry weight bas is) at the time the sewage sludge is used or disposed or at the time the sludge is prepared for sale or give away in a bag or other container for application to the land.
+Alternative 4 - The density of enteric viruses in the sewage sludge shall be less than one Plaque-forming Unit per four grams of total solids (dry weight bas is) at the time the sewage sludge is used or disposed or at the time the sludge is prepared for sale or give away in a bag or other container for application to the land.

 The density of viable helminth ova in the sewage sludge shall be less than one per four grams of total solids (dry weight basis) at the time the sewage sludge is used or disposed or at the time the sewage sludge is prepared for sale or give away in a bag or other container for application to the land.